NetanelAlbert/HibobFill/README.md

 ## Usage

 1. **Log In to HiBob**: Visit [HiBob](https://app.hibob.com) and log in.
-2. **Open the Extension**: Click the HiBob Attendance Filler icon in your Chrome toolbar.
+2. **Open the Extension**: Click the Attendance Helper icon in your Chrome toolbar.
-3. **Select Timesheet**: Choose the timesheet you want to fill.
+3. **Select Timesheet**: Choose the timesheet you want to manage.
-4. **Fill Attendance**:
+4. **Manage Attendance**:
-   - Click "Fill" next to individual days to fill them one by one.
+   - Click "Fill" next to individual days to add entries one by one.
-   - Click "Fill All Missing Days" to fill all missing days at once.
+   - Click "Fill All Missing Days" to add entries for all missing days at once.

-## Notes

-- **Default Hours**: The extension fills attendance with default hours from 9:00 to 18:00.
-- **Automatic Skipping**: It skips:
-  - Weekends
-  - Holidays
-  - Non-working days
-  - Days with approved time off (vacation, sick days, etc.)
-  - Days that already have attendance entries
-- **Not an Official HiBob Product**: This extension is developed independently and is not associated with or supported by HiBob.

 ## Development